-- "Outside Directors' Independence Decision Criteria" - MHC shall judge the independence of Outside Directors by confirming if they fall under any of the following items (1) through (6) at any time in the past three fiscal years, and considering if the individual is independent objectively and substantially from multiple perspectives, assuming that they are meeting the requirements of Independent Directors/Auditors specified by financial instruments exchanges in Japan, such as the Tokyo Stock Exchange. - (1) A major shareholder (i.e., a shareholder holding 10% or more of the total voting rights) of MHC or an Executive thereof (Note 1); - (2) An Executive of a lender of MHC that exceeds MHC's standard (Note 2); - (3) An Executive of a business partner of MHC that exceeds MHC's standard (Note 3); - (4) A consultant, attorney-at-law, certified public accountant, or other person who provides professional services, who receives more than 10 million yen per fiscal year in monetary or other assets from MHC, excluding officers' remuneration; - (5) A representative partner or partner of MHC's Accounting Auditor; - (6) A person who belongs to an association which receives donations from MHC exceeding a certain amount (Note 4). - (Note 1) An Executive refers to an Executive Director, Executive Officer, or other employee. - (Note 2) A lender that exceeds MHC's standard refers to a lender from whom the amount MHC has borrowed exceeds 2% of the consolidated total assets of MHC. - (Note 3) A business partner that exceeds MHC's standard refers to a business partner whose dealings with MHC have a value equal to more than 2% of the consolidated net sales of MHC or of the relevant business partner. - (Note 4) Donations exceeding a certain amount refers to donations exceeding 10 million yen per fiscal year.
+MHC shall judge the independence of Outside Directors by confirming if they fall under any of the following items (1) through (6) at any time in the past three fiscal years, and considering if the individual is independent objectively and substantially from multiple perspectives, assuming that they are meeting the requirements of independent Directors/auditors specified by financial instruments exchanges in Japan, such as the Tokyo Stock Exchange.

+- (1) A major shareholder (i.e., a shareholder holding 10% or more of the total voting rights) of MHC or an executive thereof (1) - (2) An executive of a lender of MHC that exceeds MHC's standard (2) - (3) An executive of a business partner of MHC that exceeds MHC's standard (3) - (4) A consultant, attorney-at-law, certified public accountant, or other person who provides professional services and who receives more than 10 million yen per fiscal year in monetary or other assets from MHC, excluding officers' remuneration - (5) A representative partner or partner of MHC's Accounting Auditor - (6) A person who belongs to an association which receives donations from MHC exceeding a certain amount (4) - (1) An executive refers to an executive director, executive officer, or other employee. - (2) A lender that exceeds MHC's standard refers to a lender from whom the amount MHC has borrowed exceeds 2% of the consolidated total assets of MHC. - (3) A business partner that exceeds MHC's standard refers to a business partner whose dealings with MHC have a value exceeding 2% of the consolidated net sales of MHC or of the relevant business partner. - (4) Donations exceeding a certain amount refers to donations exceeding 10 million yen per fiscal year.

-Even if a candidate qualifies under any of items (1) through (6) above, if there are special circumstances to designate the relevant candidate as an Independent Director/Auditor and he/she is judged to be substantially independent, and is to be registered as an Independent Director/Auditor with a financial instruments exchange in Japan, such as the Tokyo Stock Exchange, the reason for the candidate's eligibility shall be explained and disclosed at the time of registration and in the reference documents for a general shareholders meeting concerning the agenda of the election of the candidate as an Outside Director or Audit & Supervisory Committee Member.
+Even if a candidate qualifies under any of items (1) through (6) above, if there are special circumstances to designate the relevant candidate as an independent Director/auditor and he/she is judged to be substantially independent, and is to be registered as an independent Director/auditor with a financial instruments exchange in Japan, such as the Tokyo Stock Exchange, the reason for the candidate's eligibility shall be explained and disclosed at the time of registration and in the reference documents for a general shareholders meeting concerning the agenda of the election of the candidate as an Outside Director or Audit & Supervisory Committee Member.